 Ekemini claims that her words were not an attack on white people.
 But her reasoning and rhetoric in that interview suggest otherwise.
 Whiteness is a racist concept by critical race theorists.
 Whiteness ties white identity with white supremacy.
 It suggests that white people have unconscious, implicit biases against non-white people, especially black people.
 According to Whiteness studies, it’s natural for white people to be white supremacists.
 And that is why people like Ekemini suggest that white people need to divest from Whiteness so they can become “allies” to Blackness—allies to oppressed black people.

-The critical theory and Marxism have become a driving force within the racial reconciliation movement.
+Critical theory and Marxism have become a driving force within the racial reconciliation movement.
 Despite all evidence, many refuse to accept this fact.
 But at the end of her onstage interview, Ekemini recommended books by two self-proclaimed Marxist authors, David R. Roediger and Noel Ignatiev.
 And her colleague, Jemar Tisby has openly embraced James Cone’s heretical, Marxist Black Liberation Theology.

 Evangelical leaders within the racial reconciliation movement haven’t addressed some of these divisive and destructive philosophies and rhetoric.
 And though there is more evidence of anti-white racism than anti-black racism in the Church today, not a single evangelical leader within the racial reconciliation movement has shown any apparent interest in addressing anti-white racism.